DefGuard/docs/in-depth/architecture/README.md

 ## Design Principles

 Defguard is a zero-trust, VPN-centric access platform built on WireGuard®.
-Its design cleanly separates the control plane (Core) from the data plane (Gateways) and exposes a minimal public surface (Gateway for VPN; Proxy for secure web flows).
+Its design cleanly separates the control plane (Core) from the data plane (Gateways) and exposes a minimal public surface (Gateway for VPN; Edge for secure web flows).
 Administrative and identity-sensitive services remain off the public internet, behind controlled network boundaries.

 <figure><img src="../../.gitbook/assets/Untitled Diagram.drawio (1).png" alt=""><figcaption></figcaption></figure>